Kernkraft 400: In popular culture

-Tranmere Rovers also use the theme track before the players come out to get the crowd roaring.
-In the NBA, most teams used this song as their starting lineup music or hype music.
-One good example is in Oklahoma City using it in the 2018 NBA Playoffs Game 2 versus the Utah Jazz.
+The song was briefly featured in 2004 Edgar Wright film Shaun of the Dead.

+Collegiate athletic teams have been using the song during sporting events as early as 2005.
+Notably, Skip Prosser introduced the song to Wake Forest men's basketball games as early as the 2004/05 season while head coach of the Demon Deacons.
+The song gained prominence and became a staple of both men's and women's teams during tip-offs and fast breaks.
+Penn State football also famously began using "Kernkraft 400" in the fall of 2005.
+During the break in the song, fans chant "We Are Penn State."

 The UCF Knights began using "Kernkraft 400" as their rallying anthem at least as early as 2007 with the opening of FBC Mortgage Stadium.
 When the song plays, UCF fans jump chanting "U-C-F Knights" during the breaks in the song.
 The song became controversial on campus as it became a cue for fans to start jumping, which when done in unison makes the stadium reverberate and bounce, earning it the nickname, "The Bounce House".
 University officials originally wanted to stop playing the song all together for the longevity of the built stadium, but after safety inspections showed no structural damage, they instead settled on playing shorter clips of the song fewer times during a game.

-Yasuaki Yamasaki who plays for Yokohama DeNA Baystars, Japan's Central League, uses "Kernkraft 400" as an intro song when he takes the mound with so-called fans' Yasuaki-Jump in Japan.
+Many professional sports teams, most prominently the Boston Bruins but also including Leigh Leopards, Milwaukee Admirals, Toronto Maple Leafs, Los Angeles Dodgers, New Jersey Devils, Atlanta United, Atlanta Braves, Atlanta Thrashers, Gent, Real Valladolid, Celtic, A.C.
+Milan, Beitar Jerusalem, Southampton, PSV Eindhoven, Tranmere Rovers, Pittsburgh Steelers, Cleveland Monsters, Indianapolis Colts, Gillingham, Geelong Cats, Vanderbilt University athletics and the Oklahoma City Thunder play (or have played) "Kernkraft 400" either as part of pregame introductions, after scoring, or for wins.
+The Seattle Mariners also play the song after a big hit or during rallies at T-Mobile Park.